junobuild/docs/docs/comparison/vs-railway.md

 Railway has earned a strong reputation among developers by making deployment simple and removing infrastructure friction.
 It modernized the Heroku experience with a polished workflow and transparent usage-based pricing — great for teams who want to ship quickly without managing cloud resources.

 But what if you want that same simplicity while keeping full control over how and where your application runs?
-What if you want to own your environment instead of depending on someone else’s platform?
+What if you want to own your environment instead of depending on someone else's platform?

 This is where Juno steps in — an open-source serverless platform that delivers a similar smooth development and deployment experience, but with true app ownership and privacy built in from day one.